Fire vs. Materials: Is Polyester Flame Retardant?

 At RDR Technologies, we offer a variety of flame retardants and fire protection solutions for fabrics.
 We provide A-Z flame retardant products specifically engineered to meet fire safety requirements.

-Our flame retardants have been tested and certified to meet international standards and offer long-lasting protection to fabrics, including polyester.
+Our flame retardants have been tested and certified to meet international standards.
+Also, they offer long-lasting protection to fabrics, including polyester.

 Our products are easy to use, cost-effective, and safe.
 In addition, we are the only national distributor for multiple manufacturers of fire retardants and related chemicals.